 - Garlic Powder: I love garlic knots so this is a nod to those buttery, garlicky knots!
 If you want to omit this or use onion powder instead, feel free!

-Step 1: Thaw your crescent dough fully in the fridge if not already defrosted.
+Step 1: Thaw your crescent or pizza dough fully in the fridge if not already defrosted.

 Step 2: Add your ricotta, Parmesan, garlic and spinach to a medium bowl and mix together.